-As we all know plants receive water, minerals and other nutrients from the soil which is carried to the other parts of the plant by tissue called xylem.
+As we all know plants receive water, minerals and other nutrients from the soil, which is carried to the other parts of the plant by tissue called xylem.
 There are loads of minerals present in the soil that are absorbed by the root hairs and transferred to the other parts of the plant.
 This is how we all receive nutrients when we consume different parts of the plant.

-As of now, around 105 minerals have been discovered and about 60 to 65 minerals are observed by plants from the soil.
+As of now, around 105 minerals have been discovered and about 60 to 65 minerals are absorbed by plants from the soil.
 Different species of plants take up different minerals.
-Some of them accumulate selenium; some even accumulate gold while some of the plants growing near nuclear test sites take up strontium.
+Few essential minerals required by plants for their growth and development are calcium, nitrogen, potassium, phosphorus, magnesium, sulfur, etc.

 Here are some criteria to determine whether the minerals are essential for the plant.
 They are: